certified%20banner

 Scissors

-The only way to help your scissors keep their edge is to clean them after use.
+The best way to help your scissors keep their edge is to clean them after use, never leave them wet..

 Cutting aluminium foil will not sharpen them, adjusting the screw ever more tightly may well hasten their eventual demise.